by-student-2017/cif2cell-informal/README.md

 ## Version: comments

+* 1.2.20+PyCifRW-4.4: bug fix. reading pslibrary (H atom) for pwscf. could use new verion cif (e.g. new version vesta in 2018-2019)

 * 1.2.19+PyCifRW-4.4: replace PycifRW-3.3 to PyCifRW-4.4.
 	could use new verion cif (e.g. new version vesta in 2018-2019)